bhagyashreed24/mysql-simple/README.md

 - create an app with name equals to the name of the app in the JSON.

-Launch you instance in Opsworks.
+Launch your instance in Opsworks.